Keeping your details up to date

 We need to ask you these questions regularly, as the authorities require banks and other financial institutes to update their customer information.
 Our main purpose is to safeguard your financial interests and protect you from criminal activity such as identity theft, fraud and so-called phishing (information fishing).
 At the same time, according to regulations on measures against money laundering, we are obliged to have good knowledge of our customers.
 We ask these questions to all our customers, both new and existing, no matter how long they have been customers with us.
 If you have recently responded to similar questions, we apologise, but we are required to gather your answers.
 If you know all the answers, it should not take more than a few minutes.

 Do all financial institutions ask these questions?

 Yes, all banks and other financial institutions in the EU are obliged to have good knowledge of their customers, according to inter alia regulations on measures against money laundering.
 Therefore, the authorities demand that all banks and other financial institutions ask their customers these questions.
-How and when they do this can be a little different depending on the country, which is why we need to collect additional information from our merchants from 1 October 2020, when the Zettle service will be provided by PayPal Europe.
+How and when they do this can be a little different depending on the country, which is why we've been collecting additional information from our merchants since 1 October 2020, when PayPal Europe took over the Zettle service.

 What do you use this information/these documents for?